DS-Meena/Technical-reading/Working-with-Go/language.md

 })
 ```

-In the above code, for the specific API i'm allowing cross origin requets for specific methods only.
+In the above code, for the specific API i'm allowing cross origin requets for specific methods and specific headers only.

 - Handles preflight OPTIONS requests
 - Sets appropriate CORS headers